PURCH Curriculum: How is it Different?

 You may meet with veterans, inmates, and homeless shelter clients to discuss their health experiences.
 Or shop at a bodega with food stamps to learn about the challenges of living in a food desert.

-This year PURCH students learned about clinical reasoning by comparing an auto mechanic diagnosing a car problem to the process of taking a medical history.
+Guest lecturers from the community include a local auto mechanic—students learn about clinical reasoning by comparing the process of diagnosing a car problem to taking a medical history.